lbhesse/e-commerce/README.md

       ```
     from the root directory of the project.

-    This will execute the default pre-trained classifier which is a combination of a deep-learning image classifier and a text classifier.
+    This will execute the **default** pre-trained classifier which is a **combination of a deep-learning image classifier and a text classifier**.
     The image classifier itself is a pre-trained vgg16 model, implemented in keras, along with a customized top to accomplish this particular classification task.
+Using a pre-trained model for the image classifier is a good choice for various reasons such as the imbalance of the data set.
+With the pre-trained model the feature extraction is accomplished a lot faster and easier than by training from scratch.

-    The default classification is multilabel.
+    The **default** classification is **multilabel**.

     Again, in